 But the music isn’t all angst.
 There are love songs too because, yes, Vreeland is very much in love.
 That’s how she found herself in Miami and on the cover of this magazine.
 For the last few years, Vreeland’s been dating Jason Odio, the restaurateur behind Sidebar, Ariete and Baby Jane.
 The two met years ago when she spent six months making music here.
 They reconnected and did the bicoastal thing, which was great—right up until it wasn’t.
 “When I started thinking about moving to Miami for a man, for love, it felt scary,” she says.
 “But then I realized it shouldn’t be.
 If I want to come here to be with him, it’s my choice.
 I go where I should go, and this is where I am now.”

 And perhaps unsurprisingly, it’s here in Miami, a city of effervescent nightlife, unparalleled beauty and rich community, that she’s found herself feeling more at home—and more herself—than ever.
 “I’ve been so transient.
 I’m so grateful for that, trust me; I love it.
 But I’m starting to feel the itch.
 I want to put down roots.
 I want to get a house.
 I want to hang art.
 I want to have a plant that doesn’t die.
 I have that yearning in me.
 Miami… it’s perfect for that new chapter, that new place, to start that kind of life.”

-Photography by Camila Rios; Style by Danny Santiago; PRODUCTION by EDDIE FRANCO AT E11EVEN; video by DAVID SIQUEIROS; Hair by Danny Jelaca at Creative Management @ MC2 using Balmain Hair Couture; Makeup by Mariana Hernandez
+Photography by: Photography by Camila Rios; Style by Danny Santiago; PRODUCTION by EDDIE FRANCO AT E11EVEN; video by DAVID SIQUEIROS; Hair by Danny Jelaca at Creative Management @ MC2 using Balmain Hair Couture; Makeup by Mariana Hernandez